-George Middleton was an early leader in Boston's African American community and he was a colonel in the Revolutionary War.
-Middleton and Louis Glapion began constructing a two family residence at 5 Pinckney Street in 1786.
+George Middleton and Louis Glapion began constructing this two-family residence at 5 Pinckney Street in 1786.
 Finished in 1787, this building is now the oldest extant home on Beacon Hill.
-This wood structure is a typical example of late 18th century Boston homes built by African Americans.
+This wood structure is a typical example of late 1700s Boston homes built by African Americans.

 Note: The George Middleton House, a site on the Black Heritage Trail®, is a private residence and is not open to the public.